grab/engineering-blog/_posts/2021-01-13-trident-real-time-event-processing-at-scale.md

 date: 2021-01-13 00:23:00
 authors: [jie-zhang, abdullah-mamun]
 categories: [Engineering]
-tags: [A/B Testing, Event Processing]
+tags: [A/B Testing, Event processing]
 comments: true
 cover_photo: /img/trident-real-time-event-processing-at-scale/cover.png
 excerpt: "Find out where the messages and rewards come from, that arrive on your Grab app.
 Walk through scaling and processing optimisations that achieve tremendous throughput."